vkostyanetsky/kostyanetsky.me/notes/data-history-missing-indexes/index.md

 A colleague noticed that on one of our Fresh instances, deleting data areas had become painfully slow.
-Dug into the metrics.
+Dug into the metrics:

 <pre>
 DELETE FROM T1